BRONZclay Bronze Metal Clay Jewelry Techniques

 Questions & Answers

-Margaret - wonderful information!
-Very comprehensive!
-My question is how to preserve a kiln patina.
+How do I preserve a kiln patina?
 Should it be sealed in some way to ensure it stays?
-Thank you!

-I’m delighted you found my article helpful.
-Re: heat patinas, I’ve found they last for a long time on sintered bronze clay.
+I’ve found that they last for a long time on sintered bronze clay.
 However, unfortunately, there’s no way to preserve them indefinitely without altering the appearance.
 You can try applying Nikolas 2105 spray lacquer or brush on a thin layer of Protectaclear, but both will add a shiny finish that will affect the way the colors appear.
-You might try fining a test strip and applying one of these coatings to see the difference with and without.
-Hope that helps.
+You might try applying one of these coatings to a test strip to see the difference with and without.

 © 2009 Margaret Schindel